Wild Privet (Ligustrum vulgare)

 Value For Wildlife

-It's a fabulous wildlife shrub, however.
+Ligustrum vulgare is a fabulous wildlife shrub.
 Wild Privet's sprays of small cream flowers attract a myriad of insects, although it doesn't produce much pollen.
 This means it's difficult to find in the archaeobotanical record, incidentally, but it seems to have been around in coastal areas for at least 3,000 years.
 Birds (especially Thrushes) enjoy the cover it affords and its black berries, which are poisonous to humans and other mammals.

 Ligustrum vulgare is also a foodplant for 51 different butterfly and moth larvae, including the spectacular Privet Hawk Moth shown.
 Other Lepidoptera larvae that feed on Wild Privet include the Meadow Brown, Gatekeeper, Ringlet, Scalloped Hazel, and V-Pug.